Custom Home Building in 2022: State of the Industry

 What Impact Will This Have on My Custom Home Project?

-The specifics of how these industry challenges will impact you depend on your timeline, location, and the nature of your project.
-However, you should always plan some ‘buffer room’ in the case of delays and price increases of some kind.
+The specifics of how conditions in the near future of the home construction market will impact you depend on your timeline, location, and the nature of your project when building your Lake Country dream home in 2023.
+However, you should always plan some ‘buffer room’ for delays and price increases of some kind.
 That doesn’t necessarily mean you should hold off on your home construction - or that these things are guaranteed to happen - but you should be aware of how shortages, delays, and rising costs could impact your project and, by extension, your life.

-Timeline and cost are the two main areas of your project that could be altered.
-The high demand for building supplies combined with shortages means that people are willing to pay more for less remodeling or new home construction.
+Timeline and cost are the two main areas of your project that could be altered by current industry conditions.
+The high demand for building supplies combined with shortages means that people are willing to pay more for smaller remodeling or new home construction.
 So, you’ll want to build an extra cushion into your budget for unexpected cost increases.
 While you’re searching for a builder for your project, ask how they’ve been impacted by supply chain issues if you want to get a better understanding of prices in your local area.
 Additionally, ask questions about how the status of your budget will be communicated throughout the project timeline, how your prospective builder will stay transparent about costs incurred, and what the company’s buyout process is.

 Your builder also may have to deal with drawn-out lead times for construction materials, which could cause remodeling or new home construction delays.
-In addition to the potential complications, this poses for building, if you have to make alternative living arrangements during construction it is likely you’ll have to extend your stay if the timeline changes.
+In addition to the potential complications, this poses for building, this may affect your timeline as you make alternative living arrangements during construction.

 At the end of the day, the best thing you can do is consult with your builder to see what challenges they anticipate for your project.
 They can help you plan for delays and price changes, tell you which materials they are having trouble accessing, and recommend compatible alternatives.